-Advanced Topics in Mathematics I-II Three Credits each LA
+Advanced Topics in Mathematics I-II

 These courses are designed for upper-level mathematics students.
 The course format is flexible and will be chosen to respond to the needs of the students participating and the nature of the subject being studied.
 The topics considered must have upper-level prerequisites, but may otherwise be chosen to satisfy student and faculty interests.
 Offered upon sufficient student demand.
-Prerequisite: Permission of instructor